ducalex/ArduinoLite/README.md

 ArduinoLite is a lightweight Arduino library for the ESP32.
-My goal was to provide the minimum needed to be able to use Arduino sensors libraries with little to no change.
+My goal was to provide the minimum needed to be able to use Arduino sensors and textual display libraries with little to no change.

 Arduino-esp32 is a great project but it is just a port of Arduino-esp8266 and as such it contains custom, incomplete, and often buggy implementations of the various peripherals (I2C, SD Card, Wifi, SPI, etc).
 This becomes an issue if